 Respect-We believe in the dignity of all our clients.

 Genuineness- We know our strengths and limitations, and we refer those we cannot serve to other service providers.

 Client empowerment- We help clients develop a sense of self-responsibility.

 Manda Institute values the role that the board of advisers play in the success and sustainability of the Institute.
 They are specialists in their own fields and each one of them have things they are doing.
 We are grateful to them for their willingness and availability to give wisdom and direction to the work of the Institute.

 Charles is based in Connecticut, United States of America.
 Charles has over 12 years of experience in working in the field of continuing professional development of mental health and spiritual counselors.
 He has a Ph.D. in Pastoral Counseling from the University of Pretoria, South Africa with concentrations in Pastoral Family Therapy and Trauma interventions.
 Manda has worked as an adjunct lecturer for the Evangelical Seminary of Southern Africa from 2005 to 2012, and the University of Pretoria's Centre for Contextual Ministry from 2011 to 2018 where he offered short courses in Pastoral Care, Crisis and Trauma Support, Conflict Resolution, and Advanced Trauma Counselling.
 Following his graduation with Ph.D. in 2014, Manda was awarded a two-year postdoctoral research fellowship at the University of South Africa (UNISA) where he published seven journal articles and later appointed as a Research Associate at the University of Pretoria where he published his November 2019 book titled: Re-Authoring Life Narratives after Trauma: A Holistic Narrative Model of Care, which continues to be a specialist resource in the fields of traumatic stress, mental health, and spiritual care.
-When he is not lecturing or doing research, Manda is a Clinical Pastoral Counselor in private practice.
+When he is not lecturing or doing research, Manda is a Licensed Pastoral Counselor in private practice.
 He is a professional chaplain and has recently completed a Chaplain Residency program at Yale New-Haven Health- Bridgeport Hospital, Connecticut, USA.
-He runs a Consulting Chaplains Agency, LLC that supplies chaplains to hospitals. hospices, palliative care facilities, homes, funeral homes, educational institutions, and veterinary hospitals..
+He runs a Consulting Chaplains Agency, LLC that supplies chaplains to hospitals. hospices, palliative care facilities, homes, funeral homes, educational institutions, and veterinary hospital..